Thein-Naing/movieland-mern/README.md

 I did almost 60% including all backend part by myself but 40% for css/frontend part I need to revisit video tutorial "Build a Watchlist Using the MERN Stack | React, TMDB API, Express, MongoDB Tutorial
 (2023) from AlfredWebDev youtube channel".

 My frontend skill is still sucked.
 Sorry for that.
-But backend part for this app i did by myself almost 100% and  aslo a bit different from this video tutorail.
+But backend part for this app i did by myself almost 100% and  aslo different from this video tutorial( I created routes/controllers foldeers and files in server side for more readable coding practice).

 Also backend part for this app is  a bit confusing or a bit complicated.
 It is not good practice to avoid adding routes/controller in seperate folder. in server.js file all routes and controllers function are added .This is a small skill project if medium or large project .
 I must do different folders for models/routes/controllers/server/DB/.handleSync  e.t.c